This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-If you truly believe that your child’s injury was caused by malpractice, what you probably want more than anything is justice and acknowledgement that your medical team failed you.
+If you genuinely believe that your child’s injury resulted from malpractice, what you probably want more than anything is justice and acknowledgment that your medical team failed you.
 This is important, but you also need to consider your child’s future.

 Working with an experienced Erb’s palsy lawyer will give you the best chance of getting the most compensation.
-This may be achieved through a settlement with your doctor or hospital, or it may be awarded by a jury in a trial.
-A settlement is most likely because the hospital will want to avoid a lengthy and costly trial, but if terms cannot be agreed upon your lawyer may want to take the matter to trial.
+This may be achieved through a settlement with your doctor or hospital, or a jury in a trial may award it.

 The amount of compensation your child may be eligible for will depend on several factors.
-These include the extent of the damage, the permanent nature of the injury, how much care in the future your child is expected to need, and evidence against the negligent party.
+It includes the extent of damage, the permanent nature of the injury, how much medical care your child is expected to need, and evidence against the negligent party.

 For the best possible outcome for you and your child, be sure you work only with a professional and experienced Erb’s palsy lawyer.